pymc-devs/pytensor/doc/extending/creating_a_c_op.rst

 ==========

-This tutorial focuses on providing C implementations to `COp`s that manipulate Pytensor tensors.
-For more information about other Pytensor types, you can refer to the section :ref:`Alternate Pytensor Types <alternate_pytensor_types>`.
+This tutorial focuses on providing C implementations to `COp`s that manipulate PyTensor tensors.
+For more information about other PyTensor types, you can refer to the section :ref:`Alternate PyTensor Types <alternate_pytensor_types>`.